xw321/instagram-search/README.md

 Type `npm start` in the terminal and hit ↵ Enter.

 You can go to `http://localhost:3000` to use the web interface

+Please note that all functionalities relies on the post data, which I crawled using [this scraper](https://github.com/drawrowfly/instagram-scraper).

+The crawled data is not uploaded.